Daniel G. Solorzano, Ph.D.

 Daniel Solorzano is a Professor of Social Science and Comparative Education and Chicana/o and Central American Studies at the University of California, Los Angeles.
 He is also the Director of the Center for Critical Race Studies in Education at UCLA.
 His teaching and research interests include critical race theory in education, racial microaggressions; racial microaffirmations; and critical race spatial analysis.
 Dr. Solorzano has authored more than 100 research articles, book chapters, and books on educational access and equity issues for underrepresented student populations and communities in the United States.
 For the last 50 years, Solorzano has served in all three segments of California public postsecondary education.
 In 2007, Professor Solorzano received the UCLA Distinguished Teaching Award.
 In 2012, Solorzano was presented the American Education Research Association (AERA) Social Justice in Education Award.
 In 2012, Solorzano was also awarded the Critical Race Studies in Education Association Derrick A. Bell Legacy Award.
 In 2014, Solorzano was elected a Fellow of the American Education Research Association.
 In 2017, Solorzano received the inaugural Revolutionary Mentor Award from the Critical Educators for Social Justice (CESJ) within the American Educational Research Association (AERA).
 In 2020, Solorzano was elected to the National Academy of Education.

-Christine Shen is a Professor of Education and the Director of the UCLA Community Schools, a campus-wide initiative managed by the School of Education and Information Studies to work within the Los Angeles Unified School District context and honoring all collective bargaining agreements for its teachers and school staff to co-create innovative sites of learning at Horace Mann UCLA Community School and the UCLA Community School.
-Christine Shen has 20+ years of experience leading large-scale school transformations in Los Angeles.
-In 2009, she part of the founding member of the first start-up public charter middle school in Los Angeles.
-Working as a a policy advisor for the LA City’s Human Relation Commission, Dr. Shen developed coalitions to support school safety and mobilized crisis response teams across city, county and non-profit organizations to address school violence, student incarceration and ensure safe school passages for over 100 schools in Los Angeles Unified School District.
-As a senior advisor for LA Mayor Antonio Villaraigosa, she developed city policies to support high quality services to students and their families and later was a founding member of the Partnership for LA Schools, an independent nonprofit organization committed to revolutionizing school systems and transforming schools serving 12,000 students across multiple schools in Watts, Boyle Heights, and South Central Los Angeles.
+Christine Shen is an Education Lecturer and the Director of the UCLA Community Schools, a campus-wide initiative managed by the School of Education and Information Studies to work within the Los Angeles Unified School District context and honoring all collective bargaining agreements for its teachers and school staff to co-create innovative sites of learning at Horace Mann UCLA Community School and the UCLA Community School.
+Her expertise in system-level instructional and organizational leadership with local, county, and state Departments of Education has resulted in large-scale school transformation in Los Angeles, including opening the first charter middle school and serving as a founding member of the Partnership for Los Angeles Schools, the largest, in-district public school transformation organization in the United States that manages a network of LAUSD schools in Boyle Heights, South LA, and Watts.

 Cecilia Rios-Aguilar, Ph.D.